scottrobertson/rails-vue-template/README.md

 # Rails + Vue Template

-A simple template using a Vue SPA inside Rails, with a Rails API.
+A simple template using a VueJS single page application inside Rails using Webpacker along with a Rails API.

 Mainly used for my own personal projects, so please remove/adapt things as you need.

-The Rails API lives in an `api` route namespace, and everything else is delegated to the Vue Router.
+The Rails API lives in an `api` route namespace, and everything else is delegated to vue-router.
+This allows you to build a full single page application, while having the power of Rails available for your API etc.

+### Why not a "real" SPA?

+For me, having a single application to deploy and maintain reduces the complexity a lot.
+You get most of the benefits of running an SPA this way, plus the power of Rails for your API.

 ### Uses